 Then we talked about our strengths.
 She complimented my writing and I followed my thanks by reminding her of her excellent skills at presenting, telling a story, and grasping the attention of the audience.
 I then found myself saying that as much as I criticize myself and hide allot of my writing never to see the light of day, I nevertheless must believe that I am good at writing.

 I absolutely and undoubtedly ought to believe that I’m good at writing.
 I simply can’t afford not to.
 What would be the purpose of my life had I given in to such lousy self-limiting beliefs?
 I’m confident in my writing not because it’s the only thing I feel naturally and effortlessly good at, but because it’s the thing that gives meaning to all other aspects of my life.
-Writing helps me understand what I’m going through; it helps me feel truly grateful for my pain and failure as I watch my turmoil turn into chains of words that gracefully narrate a story and invoke a movement of thought and emotion in the reader’s consciousness.
+Writing helps me understand what I’m going through; it helps me feel truly grateful for my pain and failure as I watch my turmoil turn into chains of words that gracefully narrate a story and invoke a movement of thought and emotion in the reader’s mind.

 Each one of us has something unique to personally experience and offer the world.
 Sometimes it takes years to find, but it’s there nonetheless.
 Just the fact that you will find your passion one day means that it already resides within you in this precise moment and that it has always been there.
 You just have to scrape away the layers surrounding it, disguising it, making you believe that you’re simply useless and will never be good at anything.
 Get rid of that self-critical talk.
 Remember, you are not this body and this mind only, you are the soul that’s shining the light of life into this marvelous human form.
 And a soul is naturally and instinctively creative.
 So who is your mind to tell you that you’re no good?